CryptoVampire: Automated Reasoning for the Complete Symbolic Attacker Cryptographic Model: Conclusion and Further Work

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}

-This work was partially supported by the European Research Council (ERC) through the Consolidator Grants ARTIST 101002685 and Browsec 771527, by the TU Wien Doctoral College SecInt, by the Austrian Science Fund (FWF) through the SpyCoDe SFB projects \mbox{F8504} and \mbox{F8510-N}, by the Austrian Research Promotion Agency (FFG) through the the COMET K1 SBA and ABC; by the Vienna Business Agency through the project Vienna Cybersecurity and Privacy Research Center (VISP), by WWTF through the project ForSmart, and by the Christian Doppler Research Association through the Christian Doppler Laboratory Blockchain Technologies for the Internet of Things (\mbox{CDL-BOT}).
+This work was partially supported by the European Research Council (ERC) through the Consolidator Grants ARTIST 101002685 and Browsec 771527; the TU Wien Doctoral College SecInt; the Austrian Science Fund (FWF) through the SpyCoDe SFB projects \mbox{F8504} and \mbox{F8510-N}; the Vienna Science and Technology Fund (WWTF) through [ForSmart Grant ID: 10.47379/ICT22007]; the Austrian Research Promotion Agency (FFG) through the the COMET K1 SBA and ABC; and the the Christian Doppler Research Association through the Christian Doppler Laboratory Blockchain Technologies for the Internet of Things (\mbox{CDL-BOT}). \fi

 \appendices